daigotanaka/daigotanaka.github.io/that-poor-occupation-called-engineer.md

 we may not have a slight hesitation in blaming the engineers on subpar product experiences.

-These days, most of (?) the companies have UX designers and product managers.
+These days, most (?) companies have UX designers and product managers.
 Often, engineers' responsibility is to simply take specifications and convert into code.